system76/docs/content/desktop-zoom.md

 ---
 title: Zoom-in or Enlarge Desktop
 description: >
-  Zooming in or enlarging your desktop interface can be done through the Settings panel.
+  Zoom in or enlarge your desktop interface.
 keywords:
   - zoom desktop
   - zoom in